|Department||Medicolegal Investigations Board|

 Experience in emergency medical service or prior field agent employment in a medicolegal investigative office.
-An associate degree in law enforcement with practical experience in death investigation is preferred.
+A degree in forensic science or law enforcement with practical experience in death investigation is preferred.

-Must live in Tulsa area and be able to pass a rigid character and background investigation.
+Must live in a District 3 County.
+District 3 includes the following counties: Caddo, Grady, Kiowa, Comanche, Cotton, Jefferson, Tillman, Jackson, Harmon, Greer, and Stephens.
+Applicant must also be able to pass a rigid character and background investigation.
+A normal duty shift is on 24 hours and off 48 hours but is subject to change as needed.
 The employee is required to complete college level work in the training academy that will consist of one month of training.
 Must maintain the physical and mental stamina to perform the work and willingness to accept the physical and mental discomforts inherent in the work.
-Must be at least 21 years of age and possess a valid Oklahoma Drivers License.
+Must be at least 21 years of age and possess a valid Oklahoma Driver’s License.

 Veteran's Preference Points apply only for initial appointment in the Classified Service.